 - Coin Flip Challenge: Play the traditional bracket challenge with a twist.
 Test your luck with this game of chance and make your game watching experience more interesting.

-- Point system based on upsets: Similar to a traditional bracket challenge, but instead of awarding 1 point per correct choice, award only 1 point if the team picked is a higher seed and wins.
-Award 2 or more points if the selected team is a lower seed and wins.
-This is a great way to make things interesting throughout the entire tournament, and it rewards taking risks!
+- Point System Based on Upsets: Using a point system based on upsets is similar to the traditional bracket challenge.
+Instead of awarding one point for every correct choice, award a point only if the team picked is a higher seed and wins.
+Award two or more points if the selected team is a lower seed and wins.
+At the end of the tournament, total the points and the person with the most points wins.